022 – Client Notes and Confidentiality – Actualising Tendency – Offering a Free First Meeting – Research in Practice

 Counselling notes can be accessed by:

-- the client themselves (under the Data Protection Act 1998)
+- the client themselves (under the GDPR or the General Data Protection Regulations 2018)

 - the coroner (if the client has died)

 - the police (if the client gives you their written permission, or otherwise by court order)

 It may be unclear exactly whether the term ‘notes’ refers simply to the clinical notes (where the factual themes are recorded briefly in writing) or also to the counsellor’s process notes (which by nature may include conjecture).